Roxxik/TeOS/README.md

 [libcore]: https://github.com/rust-lang/rust/tree/master/src/libcore
 [rlibc]: https://github.com/alexcrichton/rlibc

-//TODO add links or put those as submodules into git

 and qemu to virtualize the OS
 in theory this kernel can be put on a stick with grub and booted but this isn't tested

-//TODO add the specific commands to do so
+    make qemu

+bochs works, too

+    make bochs

 # current topic
 - doing stuff to set up page tables
+The idea to do so:
+setup everything with a 1GB identity-mapped pt, build all necessary structures and then start paging

 # Todo
 - ports in screen.rs are hardcoded
 - cursor positioning should not happen after each displayed character

 # Currently working
-- (line based output with scrolling) if i get paging to work
+- (line based output with scrolling) if paging works

 # Design goals:
 - learn something about Rust and OSes

-- first of this will be a kernel only thing hoping that rusts memory protection is enough to get my own code working
+- first of this will be a kernel-only thing hoping that rusts memory protection is enough to get my own code working

 I don't know where this is going, but for now i won't go too low on stuff and just try to get the basics working

-in the very far future this might be a micro/nano kernel
+in the very far future this might be a micro/nano/exo kernel

 # Short-term goals
 - get input going/keyboard interrupts